 This persistent fear may decrease one’s quality of life, especially as they may avoid activities that exacerbate their risk of falling.
 Unfortunately, this includes basic activities such as bathing or showering.

-Scott Trudeau, PhD, OTR is a productive aging practice manager at the American Occupational Therapy Association.
-He says that older individuals can benefit from shower chairs in order to maintain a sense of autonomy and independence while showering, which is such a private act.
+Scott Trudeau, a productive aging practice manager at the American Occupational Therapy Association, says that older individuals can benefit from shower chairs in order to maintain a sense of autonomy and independence while showering, which is such a private act.

 Shower chairs are pieces of furniture that have been specifically designed for the bathroom and for those with disabilities or mobility issues.
 A good shower chair with arms and backrest is water-resistant and have been built with the utmost safety standards, convenience, and comfort in mind.